Picture Gallery> Derbyshire Pictures Index> This page

 1904

-The Market Place, paved with limestone setts, is roughly triangular in shape and is bordered by slightly raised pavements on its west and north east sides.
+The cobbled Market Place is a large open space in the north east of the town, roughly triangular in shape, and is bordered by slightly raised pavements on its west and north east sides.
 The architectural historian Nikolaus Pevsner seems to have run out of steam when he reached this part of the town in the mid-twentieth century as he thought that there was "not much" in the Market Place although numbers 12-14 were early eighteenth century and the Market Fish Restaurant was timber framed, though its exterior was not original[2].

 Derbyshire Advertiser and Journal, 24 December 1863.